 - Legal status.
 As the sole proprietor and the business have one personality.
 Therefore, all the assets, liabilities, profits and losses on the part of owner.

-- A sole trader being the owner of the business has high standard of secrecy due to their own managing of the affairs of the business.
+- A sole trader is the owner of the business has a high standard of secrecy due to their own managing of the affairs of the business.

 - Direct relationship with customers.
-A sole trader has closed relation with his customers.
+A sole trader has a close relationship with his customers.
 Therefore, he offers everything according to the taste of the customers.
 This creates his goodwill in the market.

 - Development of personal qualities.
-In sole trading business, the personal qualities of a proprietor like self reliance have full scope for development.
+Insole trading business, the personal qualities of a proprietor like a self-reliance have full scope for development.

 Disadvantages of Sole Proprietorship

-- Burden of unlimited liability.
-The main disadvantage of sole proprietorship is the burden of unlimited liability.
-In case the claims of the creditors against the business exceeded, then the personal property of the owner are taken to pay business debts.
+- The burden of unlimited liability.
+The main disadvantage of a sole proprietorship is the burden of unlimited liability.
+In case the claims of the creditors against the business exceeded, then the personal property of the owner is taken to pay business debts.

 - Difficulties if expansion.
-One of the main demerit of sole trading business is that it faces difficulties to expanding the business in large scale, due to not availability of high resources, because every thing to managed by the owner himself.
+One of the main demerits of the sole trading business is that it faces difficulties to expanding the business in a large scale, due to not the availability of high resources, because of every thing to managed by the owner himself.

 - Limited managerial ability.
-In this type of business, the proprietor has to rely their own skill and managerial experience, which leads the owner to enable to perform all the duties and functions of management efficiently, limits the size of business according to the his capacity.
+In this type of business, the proprietor has to rely on their own skill and managerial experience, which leads the owner to enable to perform all the duties and functions of management efficiently, limits the size of business according to his capacity.

 - Lack of continuity.
-The continuity or performance of a sole proprietorship sometimes difficult to maintain, due to the owner being dies, sick etc, leads the business may be closed.
+The continuity or performance of a sole proprietorship sometimes difficult to maintain, due the owner dying, sick, etc, leads the business may be closed.

 - Loss in absence.
 If the owner of the business suffers sick very long, cause the business heavy loss in his absence.

 - Absence of specialization.
-In the absence of specialization in this type of business, the owner is not in position to get the services of experts like accountants, salesman’s etc.
+In the absence of specialization in this type of business, the owner is not in a position to get the services of experts like accountants, salesmen, etc.

 - Weak bargaining position.
-In this type of business both the parties have weak bargaining position compared to large business.
+In this type of business, both parties have weak bargaining positions compared to large businesses.

-- Unsuitable for a developing business.
-In sole trading ship the business grows up, it is very difficult to owner to meet the requirements of expansion business.
+- Unsuitable for developing business.
+Insole trading ship the business grows up, it is very difficult to owner to meet the requirements of expansion business.

-In the developed and developing countries of the world, the large part of the business is carried on by sole proprietorship.
-The retailers, beauty shops, plumbers, printers, tailors, painters, doctors, computers, mobile shops etc all are the kinds of sole proprietorship.
-In America about 74% of all the business is carried out by this type of business.
-So, sole proprietorship plays a vital role in the economy of the each and every country of the world.
+In the developed and developing countries of the world, a large part of the business is carried on by sole proprietorship.
+The retailers, beauty shops, plumbers, printers, tailors, painters, doctors, computers, mobile shops, etc all are the kinds of sole proprietorship.